godotengine/godot-docs/tutorials/3d/importing_3d_scenes.rst

 default to improve performance and save resources.

-Since the original textures, 3d file and textues are usually not needed, it's recommended you keep them outside the project.
-For some hints on how to do this the best way, you can check the :ref:`doc_version_control` tutorial.
+Since the original textures, 3d file and textues are usually not needed, it's recommended to keep them outside the project.
+For some hints on how to do this the best way, you can check the :ref:`doc_project_organization` tutorial.

 Two options for textures are provided.
 They can be copied to the same place as the scene, or they can be copied to a common path (configurable